quat1024/incorporeal-3/buildSrc/README.md

   * Loom tends to do a bad job automatically picking the filename in multiloader projects, defaulting to the same name as the produced `.jar` + `.refmap.json` which is a very silly name, and Forge requires you to choose the refmap filename explicitly through MixinGradle anyways
 * include the Common source set onto the compilation classpath,
 * include the Common resources into the project's resources,
+* set `archivesName` to include a `-fabric` or `-forge` suffix,
 * set up a `processResources` block, to substitute in the mod version into the `fabric.mod.json`/`mods.toml` (this is kinda crappy because im bad at gradle).

-In fabric-conventions I add a dep on fabric-loader too.
+In fabric-conventions I add a dep on fabric-loader.
 FG requires manually declaring run configs so this is also where that happens (TODO).

 Basically just, all the stuff you do any time you write any mod (with mixins).